madison-college-rails/git-workshop-spring-2014/tips.md

 git config --global alias.ci commit

 # You can define more complicated aliases with options.
-git config --global alias.graph "log --oneline --graph --decorate"
+git config --global alias.graph "log --oneline --graph --decorate --all"

 # Aliases are added to your ~/.gitconfig file.
 # You can also modify this file directly.